ColinOrr/colinorr.github.io/_posts/2016-04-03-regex-replacements.md

 Replace: class="active"
 ```

-But this doesn't cope with elements with multiple CSS classes like:
+But this doesn't cope with elements with multiple CSS classes:

 ```
 class="selected"